KarimPwnz/karimpwnz.github.io/_posts/2023-01-05-github-actions-leaking-secrets.md

           curl https://web-hook-url/comment?issue_id=${{ '{{' }} github.event.issue.number }} -H "X-API-Key: $API_KEY" -d "comment_body=${{ '{{' }} github.event.comment.body }}"
 ```

 Therefore, if a workflow job is vulnerable to command injection, we can leak its secrets.
-In above example above, commenting `"; echo $API_KEY | xxd -p` [^2] will print the API key to the build logs.
+In above example, commenting `"; echo $API_KEY | xxd -p` [^2] will print the API key to the build logs.

 [^2]: The API key is hex-encoded using xxd because GitHub Actions automatically censors secret values from build logs.
 The censorship is nevertheless a good feature for users.
 In 2019, [others and I showed](https://edoverflow.com/2019/ci-knew-there-would-be-bugs-here/) that builds logs on Travis CI, another CI/CD solution, were exposing sensitive information due to lax censorship.